Dolce & Gabbana: 1990s

-In 1990, they launched their first men's collection.
+In 1990, Dolce & Gabbana launched their first men's collection.
 That year, they also moved the design house into its first official offices and began to design gowns and other more expensive pieces in addition to their original clothing.
 Their 1990 Spring/Summer women's collection referenced the mythological painting of Raphael, and the duo began to build a reputation for crystal-encrusted clothing.
 The 1991 Fall/Winter women's collection was also adorned by trinkets, including filigree medals and embellished corsets.
 The 1992 Fall/Winter women's collection was then inspired by the silver screen of the 1950s, though the collection still included crystal embellished body suits.